deconet/DeconetRegistry/README.md

-# ETH-TCR
+# DeconetRegistry

-Token Curated Registries implementation for Token Holders who participate in the network through voting and help curate the quality of the list
+Token Curated Registries implementation for Deconet Token Holders who participate in the network through voting and help curate the quality of the list of Best Modules

 ## Initialize
 The only environmental dependency needed is NodeJS.